Art in Every Stone, April 2011

 Since we were off the long trail before sunset, we also had time to explore the Squaw Flat area.
 We hiked around for a little while on the Campground trail, then followed it up a ridge via handhold cables to the top, where, despite ferocious winds, we made spectacular sunset images.
 The light was soft, but still had a pleasing color about it.
 The wind continued until right at sunset, when it died down.
 Robert described the experience as spiritual.

-Elated by a breathtaking sunset and struggling to keep his balance in driving winds, Robert raises his arms as the last light leaves the Squaw Flat area at Canyonlands.
+Elated by a breathtaking sunset and driving winds, Robert raises his arms as the last light leaves the Squaw Flat area at Canyonlands.

 Robert gets a visit from a horse grazing at Mesa Verde National Park.
 Robert spotted the animals and wanted to photograph them, but neither of us expected them to be so tame and friendly.